JMarcan/stories_hidden_in_airbnb_data/README.md

 - `Code/Stories Hidden in AirBnB Data.ipynb`: contains code analyzing the data with its results

 ## Project outcomes

+Seems AirBnB is becoming more professional business platform, than platform for sharing unused spaces with visitors.
 Results are published on [my blog](https://jmarcan.github.io/jekyll/update/2020/01/25/Stories-Hidden-In-AirBnB-Data.html)